d2l-ai/d2l-en/chapter_linear-classification/image-classification-dataset.md

 ## Visualization

 We will often be using the Fashion-MNIST dataset.
 A convenience function `show_images` can be used to visualize the images and the associated labels.
-Skipping implementation details, below just shows its interface: we only need to know how to invoke `d2l.show_images` rather than how it works for such utility functions.
+Skipping implementation details, we just show the interface below: we only need to know how to invoke `d2l.show_images` rather than how it works for such utility functions.

 ```{.python .input}